alloy/git-svn-mirror/README.md

 ## License In Three Lines (LITL)

 	© Eloy Duran <eloy.de.enige@gmail.com>
-	You may use these works, 'as is', for anything.
+	You may use these works, ‘as is’, for anything.
 	If you include this plus copyright notice.
 	But without warranty.